sarvjeetbhardwaj/Zillow-Data-Analysis-DataEngineering-Project/README.md

     7. Connect the code editor(in this case vscode) to ec2 instance .
         Refer to - https://www.youtube.com/results?search_query=how+to+connect+ec2+instance+to+vscode
     8. Get zillow API from Rapid API hub - https://rapidapi.com/s.mahmoud97/api/zillow56
-    9. After cinnecting VScode to ec2 instance , create folder zillowanalytics.py in airflow/dags     folder
+    9. After connecting VScode to ec2 instance , create folder zillowanalytics.py in airflow/dags     folder
     10. Update zillowanalytics.py by creating following operators :
          - PythonOperator - To extract data from Zillow API
          - BashOperator - To push the output json file to S3 bucket (make sure to provide adequate    function to EC2 server to access S3 bucket)